-Now firmly established in the classical firmament, Miloš remains committed to commissioning new repertoire, especially when it comes to the repertoire for guitar and orchestra.
-Next season will mark the world premiere of Canadian composer Howard Shore’s first ever guitar concerto.
-It was commissioned for him by the National Arts Centre Orchestra Ottawa and Alexander Shelley.
-Further new commissions for Miloš include a concerto by composer Joby Talbot which will be premiered in 2018.
+Miloš remains committed to commissioning new repertoire, especially when it comes to the repertoire for guitar and orchestra.
+2018/19 will include another concerto world premiere of Howard Shore’s first ever guitar concerto, which was commissioned for Miloš by the National Arts Centre Orchestra Ottawa and Alexander Shelley.

-Miloš is a passionate supporter of music education and acts as a Patron of the Mayor of London Fund for Young Musicians and the Awards for Young Musicians.
-He is an Ambassador for Live Music Now and the Wigmore Hall’s Learning Programme.
-He is also a brand ambassador for the luxury Swiss watchmaker Raymond Weil.
-Taking every opportunity to promote classical music to the widest possible audience, Miloš often finds himself in the role of radio and TV presenter, having recently appeared as a mentor for the nationwide talent competition Guitar Star on Sky Arts, in addition to co-presenting the 2014 BBC Young Musician of the Year.
+Miloš is a passionate supporter of music education and acts as a Patron of Awards for Young Musicians as well as Ambassador for Live Music Now, the London Music Fund and the Wigmore Hall’s Learning Programme.
+Taking every opportunity to promote classical music to the widest possible audience, Miloš often finds himself in the role of radio and TV presenter, having appeared as a mentor for the nationwide talent competition Guitar Star on Sky Arts, in addition to co-presenting the 2014 BBC Young Musician competition and returning as a member of the jury in 2018.

 Born in Montenegro in 1983, Miloš first started playing the guitar at the age of 8.
 At 16, he successfully applied for a scholarship to study at the Royal Academy of Music and moved to London where he continues to live while keeping close ties with his family and homeland.
 He was appointed a Fellow of the Royal Academy of Music in 2015.
 In 2016 BBC Music magazine included him amongst six of the greatest classical guitarists of the last century.